testcontainers/testcontainers-python/.github/CONTRIBUTING.md

   - **Recommended**: Run `make` or `make help` to see other commands available to you.
 - After this, you should have a working virtual environment and proceed with writing code with your favourite IDE
 - **TIP**: You can run `make core/tests` or `make module/<my-module>/tests` to run the tests specifically for that to speed up feedback cycles
+- You can also run `make lint` to run the `pre-commit` for the entire codebase.

 ## Adding new containers